We Like! you really can't keep a good secret down

 Lough Corrib being the largest.

 Glassilaun Beach in Connemara, a hidden gem of Galway, has been recognised as one of 'Europe's best' beaches by Guardian Travel.
+Some of our beaches are no less than stunning!

 When in Antrim, NI - Briarfield Farm Stays

-Stay in this unique coastal getaway retreat, or as a base to explore the Causway Coastal Route and Glens of Antrim.
+We love this unique coastal getaway retreat, or as a base to explore the Causway Coastal Route and Glens of Antrim.

 It really is a beautiful place to stay near Glenarm.